End of Tenancy Cleaning Advice and DIY Tenant Tips

-- Taps, fixtures and fittings – Natural products like soda bicarbonate and lemon can help you clean the specially hard-to-remove white caking from around your taps and sink fixtures.
+- Taps, fixtures and fittings – Natural products like soda bicarbonate and lemon can be a hack to help you clean the especially hard-to-remove white caking from around your taps and sink fixtures.
 Just make a paste-like mixture and use its abrasive properties to your advantage.
 Scrub gently the affected bathroom accessories, wipe, rinse and polish with a cloth.
-For really stubborn encrustations, say, on the faucet aerator, you can dip the spout into a cap, full of lemon juice and leave it overnight by attaching it securely with a tape.
+For really stubborn encrustations, say, on the faucet aerator, you can dip the spout into a cap, full of lemon juice and leave it overnight by attaching it securely with a tape;

 - Toilet – If you have run out of your Domestos toilet cleaning gel but you have plenty of Coca-Cola in the fridge, put it to good use and do your teeth a favour.
-Cola will remove successfully hard water deposits from your toilet bowl if you leave it to work for several hours.
+Cola will remove successfully hard water deposits from your toilet bowl and even be a fridge cleaning hack if you leave it to work for several hours.
 The drink contains high levels of phosphoric acid, which is proven to be effective against rust and limescale.

-For mor in-depth info on limescale prevention and treatment, check our blog post: “Goodbye to Limescale or How to Prevent It from Settling in Your Home”
+For more in-depth info on limescale prevention and treatment, check our blog post: “Goodbye to Limescale or How to Prevent It from Settling in Your Home”

-Lack of proper cleaning is the #1 reason for renter-landlord disputes at the end of tenancy.
-More than 50% of post-tenancy disputes appear to have moved out cleaning involved and more than 40% with damage caused for the whole lease period.
+Lack of proper cleaning is the #1 reason for renter-landlord disputes at the end of a tenancy.
+More than 50% of post-tenancy disputes appear to have moved out cleaning involved and more than 40% with damage caused by the whole lease period.

-Rearrange your interior so you can properly wipe and clean your entire property.
-Remove dust and dirt from kitchen worktops and appliances, bathroom utilities, living room interior, i.e. furnishing tops, shelves, skirting or wall decorations (if present), lighting fixtures, doors, handles and etc.
+A landlord will strictly watch whether the dust and marks are cleaned off the kitchen worktops and appliances, bathroom utilities, living room interior, i.e. furnishing tops, shelves, skirting or wall decorations (if present), lighting fixtures, doors, handles and etc.

-Don’t postpone but start in advance!
-Prioritise clearing cleaning issues at least a month prior to you moving out.
+Start your move out cleaning in advance!
+Prioritise clearing cleaning issues at least a month prior to your moving out.

 * Important note:

-The 3 government-approved schemes have the sole purpose being the independent voice of reason in case of disputes, by representing both landlords and tenants in a fair and open stand.
+The 3 government-approved schemes have the sole purpose being the independent voice of reason in case of tenant-landlord dispute, by representing both landlords and tenants in a fair and open stand.

-This is meant to ensure both side in any tenancy agreement protection from shady attempts of abuse, especially from rogue landlords.
+This is meant to ensure both sides in any tenancy agreement are protected from attempts of abuse, especially from rogue landlords.
 Any security deposit has to be properly secured within a fixed period of 30 days after tenants move in.

 Don’t blame landlords for impressive deposits (in terms of amount, of course).
 Never trust one as well.
-Always make sure to check yourself if your deposit has been taken care of as it should.
+Always make sure to check yourself if your deposit has been taken care of properly.

 - Talk to your landlord and always try to negotiate politely.
-There are many occasions where it is the human factor that plays the crucial role in resolving tenancy disputes.
+There are many occasions where it is the human factor that plays a crucial role in resolving tenancy disputes;

 - Arm yourself with patience and discuss with your landlord each and any dispute solution.
-If you can not come to agree, then you can escalate thing further.
+If you can not come to an agreement, then you can proceed further;

-- It is crucial for you to have all paperwork done to use as grounds to your claim – move in and move out reports (it’s best to have those as a third party service), photos, videos, letters or other forms of written communication (web included) and etc.
+- It is crucial for you to have all paperwork done to use as grounds to your claim – move in and move out reports (it’s best to have those as a third party service), proof of deposit, dated photos, videos, letters or other forms of written communication (web included) and etc.